gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/12_SaveContent.rst

   ==============  ==========================================
   Save            Save a RADii file locally
-  Cloud Manager   Save to the connected channel
+  Cloud Manager   Save to the connected channel, rename and delete files from selected channels
   ==============  ==========================================